-Select the TV and A/V receiver inputs to which the device is connected.
-Connect only audio to the A/V receiver.
+Select the TV and A/V receiver inputs that the device is connected to.
+Connecting only audio to the A/V receiver is recommended.
 The A/V receiver may need configuring for digital audio.

 Figure 21.
 Connection for [Device] screen